brianmueller/cssi-curriculum/_lessons/jQuery/06-lab-jquery-animation.md

 ---
   layout: post
-  title: jquery Animation Lab - When Pigs Fly
+  title: jQuery Animation Lab - When Pigs Fly
   language: jquery
 ---

 There are some basic jQuery events in my_script.js, and a cute image of a pig in pig.html.
 Open this repo on Github and clone these files onto your local machine.

 ##  Step 1: Animate the Pigs when you Click the Button
 Right now the pigs just disappear and reappear.
-You want them to fade, fly and zoom.
+You want them to fade, move on the page, and zoom.
 Add a new button called "Fly" that makes the pig move.
 * Check out the animate documentation to get this to happen.
 * In CSS, make sure div is styled to have `position: absolute`